 Estrogen plays an important role in maintaining bone structure.
-Having low estrogen levels can lead to porous, weakened bones and osteoporosis.
+Low estrogen levels can lead to porous, weakened bones and osteoporosis.

 Our bones are made of living, growing tissue.
 The body is constantly breaking down old bone and growing new bone to take its place.